Alessandragon/Mparloc/README.md

     obspy, numpy, nllgrid, math, pyproj, taup, matplotlib

-The Mparloc library consists of two main functions implemented in the source file Mparloc.py:
+Mparloc library consists of two main functions implemented in the source file Mparloc.py:

     grid_creatore(Name_network,Name_event)
     Launcher(Name_network,Name_event)

+`Name_network` is a string object that contain the name of the folder where are:
+> The .buf and .hdr files of time grids created with the Nonlinloc tools for the specific network and located in a dedicated sub-folder named `grids`.
+>The sac files contained in a sub-folder whose name is contained in the string `Name_event` and appropriately set in the fields:

 ## Testing